 Surround Yourself with the Best

-* Access to outdoor patio and garden maintained by the residents themselves
+Access to an outdoor patio and garden maintained by the residents themselves

-Laura, the former President of Project RAWW at FSU is today an intern at Strategic Resilience Group.
-She is working with us to help our team produce the best service we can for those that we admire the most, our American veterans.
+Laura, the former President of Project RAWW at FSU is, today, an intern at Strategic Resilience Group.
+She works to assist our team in producing the best service we may offer to those we admire the most, our American veterans.